PMS Selection & Implementation in African Hospitality: Your Definitive Q&A Hub for 2026

 Question from: Margarida Rosa da Silva Izata - IT Director, Luanda Angola

-Example: A prominent hotel group in Brazzaville selected a cloud-native PMS with a strong API, allowing them to integrate directly with a local payment gateway.
-This reduced checkout times by 40% and eliminated manual reconciliation errors.
+Example: In early 2025, a prominent hotel group in Brazzaville selected a cloud-native PMS with a strong API, allowing them to integrate directly with a local payment gateway.
+This reduced checkout times by 40% and eliminated all manual reconciliation errors.

 Question from: Bathoen Gaseitsiwe - Group Financial Controller, Francistown Botswana